-Even with treatment, cavernous sinus thrombosis can still be life threatening.
-About 30% of all affected people, and about 50% of affected people who also have sinusitis of the sphenoid sinuses, die.
-Another 30% develop serious after-effects (such as impaired eye movements and double vision, blindness, disability due to stroke, and hypopopituitarism), which may be permanent.
+Even with antibiotic treatment, cavernous sinus thrombosis can still be life threatening.
+About 15 to 20% of all affected people die.
+Another 40% develop serious after-effects (such as impaired eye movements and double vision, blindness, disability due to stroke, and hypopopituitarism), which may be permanent.